zapier/visual-builder/docs/_build/triggers/hook-trigger.md

 ### Unsubscribe

 This request, usually a DELETE, is how Zapier notifies your API when it is no longer listening for trigger events, when the Zap is deactivated or deleted.
-If your API continues posting notification payloads to the Zap after it has unsubscribed, you would see a 200 response from Zapier.
+If your API continues posting notification payloads to the Zap after it has unsubscribed, you can expect to see a 410 response from Zapier.

 Click on the _Show Options_ dropdown to add data to the Request Body or HTTP Headers that is needed by your API for a successful unsubscription.
 Note that you’ll need to make sure the keys here match what your API expects.
 When Zapier sends the request to your API to unsubscribe the webhook, it can reference any data that was returned from your API during the Subscribe request and was stored in `bundle.subscribeData`.